privacy and cookies statement

 2.3.
 How We Use Your Information:

 We process personal information when necessary to fulfill purposes that are in our legitimate interest and/or when requested by you.
 We use your personal information to:

 - (a) Fulfil, activate and manage your access to and use our events;

 - (b) Process and fulfil a requested order, download or other transaction;

 - (c) Enhance and improve our events and our other products and services and to develop new products, services and benefits;

 - (e) Respond to your requests and inquiries;

 - (g) Notify you about changes, updates and other announcements related to our events and our other products and services;

-- (h) Deliver targeted advertisements, promotional messages, notices and other information related to our events and your interests;
+- (h) Deliver targeted advertisements, promotional messages, direct marketing, notices and other information related to our events and your interests;

 - (i) Provide you with promotional messages and other information about products, events and services of ours, our affiliates and third parties, such as exhibitors, sponsors and media partners;